Learning Assistant Program

 1) One hour each week to reviewing the content of the course and considering what students will find challenging, and how to guide them through the material.

-3) Facilitating student work in class; the time depends on which assignment you have: Studio LA's are in class 3-6 hours each week; Recitation LA's are in class 90 minutes each week; PLTL leaders are in class 60-90 minutes each week.
+3) Facilitating student work in class; the time depends on which assignment you have: Studio LA's are in class 3-6 hours each week; Recitation LA's are in class 90 minutes each week; 401/402 LA's do 60-120 minutes a week.

-4) A total of about 4-5 hours a week for PLTL and recitation, 6-9 for studio LA's.
+4) A total of about 4-5 hours a week for lecture or recitation, 6-9 for studio LA's.

 What will you get out of this ?

-3) 2 credits for Phys 501.
+4) 1 credit for Phys 501 the first semester you are an LA.
 (This is a pass/fail course.)
 You do not need to pay extra for this course, even if it puts you over the 20 credit limit.

 How do I get started?